darcanj0/k8s/README.md

 A Kubernetes app.
 Built while I was taking a series of k8s courses in Alura.

-The goal of this project is to dive in core concepts, such as
+The goal of this project is to dive in core concepts and features, such as

 - Pods
 - Services